Why Women are More Likely to Run Out of Retirement Money

 While Medicare will cover some of your healthcare costs, you may not realize that Medicare has significant monthly premiums that you’ll pay for outpatient and drug coverage.
 What’s more is that you’ll have deductibles, copays, and coinsurance to pay as you use your Medicare benefits as well.

 Additionally, long-term care is one of the most expensive and prevalent costs that seniors pay for.
 Medicare does not cover long-term care in a nursing home or assisted living facility, and it generally covers home health care only when skilled nursing is required.
-If you need help with just bathing or dressing or moving around your home, Original Medicare does not pay for these custodial types of care.
+If you need help with just bathing, dressing, or even basic necessities like putting on a hospital gown or moving around your home, Original Medicare does not pay for these custodial types of care.

 The moral of the story is that you need a large nest egg just to cover your healthcare costs in retirement.